CPT-Jack-A-Castle/WinActivator/README.md

 ## After running

-- Wait for about 5 minutes and check if you can access those features!
+- Wait for about 5 minutes or less, and check if you can access those features!

     if needed, reboot